-Admission to the Steamship William G. Mather Museum is $8/adult, $7/senior and $6/child ages 5-13.
-Free for younger children.
+Admission to the Steamship William G. Mather Museum is approximately $9/adult, $7/senior, and $6/child ages 2-12.
+Discounted combo tickets when combined with the Great Lakes Science Center.

-- Open: May – October but call for days and hours of operation.
+- Open: May – October but call or visit the website below for days and hours of operation.

 Gracing the waters of the Great Lakes for 55 years, the Steamship William G. Mather retired in 1980 and opened as a museum ship in 1990 – one of only four Great Lakes vessels designated as a National Historic Landmark by the American Society of Mechanical Engineers.